 He is also the Coordinating Editor of In Media Res and the co-founder of the Atlanta Media Project.
 He teaches classes on television analysis, cultural studies, media industries and digital media.
 He has presented his research at multiple conferences including SCMS, Console-ing Passions, and Flow.
 He can be contacted at firstname.lastname@example.org and on Twitter @etussey.

-The Procrastination Economy: The Big Business of Downtime (NYU Press, Forthcoming 2018).
+The Procrastination Economy: The Big Business of Downtime (NYU Press, February 2018).

 “Transmedia Sport,” in The Routledge Companion to Transmedia Studies, eds.
 Renira Rampazzo Gambarato and Matthew Freeman, (Routledge, Forthcoming 2018)

 “’Get Your Cape On:’ Target’s Invitation to the DC Universe,” co-written with Meredith Bak in Point of Sale: Analyzing Media Retail, eds.
 Derek Johnson and Daniel Herbert (Rutgers University Press, Forthcoming 2018).